 From human-powered rides to playing in the mud to surprisingly good food, the Bristol Renaissance Faire in Kenosha, Wisconsin is the place to go if you want to party like it’s 1599.
-Here are the 11 things you need to know (including where to get a great deal on tickets) before heading to the Bristol Renaissance Faire, which sets up every summer in Kenosha, Wisconsin.
+Here are the 11 things you need to know (including how to save money on tickets) before heading to the Bristol Renaissance Faire, which sets up every summer near Kenosha, Wisconsin.

 Bristol Renaissance Faire Fun

-The fun at the Bristol Renaissance Faire in Kenosha, Wisconsin, is just smutty enough for my teens to label it “inappropriate for parents.”
-That means, of course, that they are uncomfortable sitting next to Mom and Dad while giggling at the performers who dish out silly double entendres.
+The fun at the Bristol Renaissance Faire near Kenosha, Wisconsin, is just smutty enough for teens to label it “inappropriate for parents.”
+At least my kids said that the first time we took them.
+That means, of course, that they were uncomfortable sitting next to Mom and Dad while giggling at the performers who dish out silly double entendres.
 That kind of bawdy humor is the mainstay of much of the entertainment at this annual summer festival where guests are invited to “party like it’s 1599.”

 But if you don’t mind a little sexual humor amid period-costumed workers and faire visitors, then there’s plenty to enjoy at the Bristol Renaissance Faire.